rajvaibhavdubey/Innovaccer-SDE2020-Assignment/README.md

 - Before you join development, please set up the system on your local machine and go through the application completely.
 Press on any link/button you can find and see where it leads to.
 Explore.
 (Don't worry ...
 Nothing will happen to the app or to you due to the exploring :wink: Only thing that will happen is, you'll be more familiar with what is where and might even get some cool ideas on how to improve various aspects of the app.)
 - If you would like to work on an issue, drop in a comment at the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.

+## Bugs and Improvements
+- My twillio account has exceeded its limnit during testing so sms will not be sent
+- Emails have been sent using smtp gmail and can be made more secure